How much does a driving instructor earn?

 You still have to pay tax but that’s the same for any job.
 The point is, there are no tricks here.
 I’m not hiding any costs or exaggerating prices.
 Those figures are all perfectly achievable and realistic.

-So there you go.
-It is perfectly possible BUT you need to remember that this example is for an instructor at the top of their game who really knows what they are doing.
+It is possible BUT you need to remember that this example is for an instructor at the top of their game who really knows what they are doing.
 Not everyone will earn that, especially new instructors or those that just aren’t as good.

 This income could be dented by the odd pupil cancelling or illness but that isn’t going to happen very often.
 Many self-employed people would have another income stream to cover those things, such as renting out a house or having other instructors paying to use their franchise.